A key component of developing an evaluation is determining research questions that will guide data

 - Did the area served experience reductions in alcohol-related motor vehicle crashes?

-- Has the program demonstrated improved and measurable health outcomes, including reducing overdose morbidity and mortality?
+- Has the program demonstrated improved and measurable health outcomes, including reducing overdose

 Resources to Learn More